External Data Security

 Case-Insensitive Filesystems

-The canonical path containment check uses string comparison.
+The canonical path containment checks (Layers 1 and 3) use string comparison.
 On case-insensitive filesystems (Windows NTFS, macOS HFS+), paths with different casing may incorrectly fail containment.
 This fails closed (false rejection, not a bypass).

 Testing